Linaro/Connect/about/README.md

     triangle-divider: true
     title: About
     description: >
-        Since 2010, Linaro Connect has been the event to attend if you are interested in open source software development for Linux, tools and the various vertical segment ecosystems that use Arm processors.
+        If you work on open source software for Arm platforms, Linaro Connect is the place to be to understand the latest developments and work directly with the most active engineers and maintainers in the ecosystem.
     carousel-images:
-        - /assets/images/content/yvr18.jpg
         - /assets/images/content/lcu14.jpg
         - /assets/images/content/lcu13.jpg
         - /assets/images/content/lce13.jpg